BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/03/index.md

 In this lesson we will cover the basics of engineering.
 Topics include:

-1. Circuits (Closed Circuit, Short Circuit, Open Circuit)
+- Circuits (Closed Circuit, Short Circuit, Open Circuit)
-2. Resistors
+- Resistors
-3. Breadboarding
+- Breadboarding
-4. Buttons
+- Buttons

+### Tutorial Video

 {% include youtube.html id='er4kNM6rLvg' %}

 ### The Path Of Electricity

-Now that your robot has power, let’s look at some basics of how electricity flows throughout your robot.
+Let’s look at some basics of how electricity flows throughout your robot.
 We’ll need to learn what a circuit is.
 A circuit can simply be defined as a pathway for electricity to flow.

 #### Heart = Power source Blood = Electricity